chipsalliance/chisel/docs/src/explanations/layers.md

 :::

-:::warn
+:::warning

-Users of the ChiselSim library will likely want to disable `Temporal` layers when running with backends that do not support temporal properties, e.g., Verilator.
-If using ChiselSim's `Cli.Simulator` API to support multiple backends, then the Verilator backend will automatically disable temporal layers.
+Users of the ChiselSim library should manually disable `Temporal` layers when using `Temporal` layers to describe properties that their chosen simulator cannot suppot.
+If using ChiselSim's `Cli.Simulator` trait to support multiple backends, then the Verilator backend will automatically disable temporal layers.

 :::